cameraui/docs/automations/index.md

 ## Actions

-Actions are what the flow does:

 - **Send notification.** Push an alert with a title, message, and severity.
 - **Notifications on/off.** Mute or unmute push.
 Under **Applies to** pick **Everyone**, **One camera**, or **One user**.
-Muting one camera stops its push while every other camera keeps notifying, so you can silence the street camera during the day and turn it back on at night.
+Muting one camera leaves the others notifying.
 Muted alerts still land in the in-app bell and the events still show up on the timeline.
 Critical alerts always come through.
 - **Capture snapshot.** Take a fresh image from a camera.
 - **Control sensor.** Set an accessory, such as turning on a light or locking a door.
 Values can be fixed or taken from a variable.
 - **Camera control.** Change one or more of a camera's settings in one step: snooze detections, disable the camera, recording (on/off, mode, pre-buffer, and which streams it records), detection thresholds and timeouts, PTZ autotrack (on/off, which object types it tracks, return to home, minimum confidence), and snapshot refresh.
-So "record just the main stream while the disk is full" is an automation.
 - **HTTP request.** Call an external service.
 - **MQTT publish.** Send a message to an MQTT topic.
 Set the topic and the payload, and turn on **Retain** if the broker should keep the message for anyone subscribing later.
 Wildcards aren't allowed in the topic.
 Needs the MQTT connection set up in Settings.
 - **Plugin call.** Run a detection or analysis plugin on an image.